machine/machine.specifications.fakes/README.markdown

 ## Getting Machine.Fakes via the NuGet package manager

 If you've got NuGet installed on your machine it gets even easier.
-Currently there are 4 packages available on NuGet.
-These are the core framework and the different adapters for Rhino.Mocks, MOQ and FakeItEasy.
+Currently there are 5 packages available on NuGet.
+These are the core framework and the different adapters for Rhino.Mocks, MOQ, NSubstitute and FakeItEasy.
 If you want to use Machine.Fakes for example with FakeItEasy just go ahead and type

         install-package Machine.Fakes.FakeItEasy

 into the package management console and all necessary dependencies including FakeItEasy itself will be downloaded to your machine.
 The other alternatives are

          install-package Machine.Fakes.RhinoMocks
+		 install-package Machine.Fakes.NSubstitute
          install-package Machine.Fakes.Moq

 ## How to use it